-Table 9: Management Objectives According to KPAs
+Table 6: Management Objectives According to KPAs

-OBJECTIVES KPA • To effectively manage the dam shoreline in terms of among other alien plant removal and pollution control.
-KPA 1 • To identify and protect the cultural heritage resources which might exist around the dam. • To ensure that water uses and/or users are verified, registered and regularised.
-KPA 2 • To have private access made possible to the dam by 2010. • To have sustainable and balanced development of the agricultural and tourism potential of the dam by 2010. • To manage the use of the water surface through demarcated zones and co- ordinated time sharing including: - Jet ski area
+OBJECTIVES KPA To effectively manage the Dam shoreline in terms of among other alien plant removal and pollution control.
+To identify and protect the cultural heritage resources which might exist around the Dam.
+To identify the negative contributing factors (sedimentation) to water quality and to retain the water quality.
+KPA 1 To identify and make use of the significance of downstream water.
+To identify potential renewable energy strategies that can be promoted through the Dam. thus providing energy for the local community.
+To ensure that water uses and/or users are verified, registered and regularised.
+KPA 2 To have private access made possible to the Dam.
+To have sustainable and balanced development of the agricultural and tourism potential of the Dam.

-OBJECTIVES KPA - Ski boat area - Fishing areas (2) • No wake (launch) zones To promote a single, controlled gate access to the commercial/activity node within the wider area of the current Mnsinsi area. • To promote and allow for private investment that will help better the lives of local people at a density that would be economically and environmentally viable. • To promote development around the dam of only activities compatible with agriculture, tourism and recreation opportunities to better the lives of local people. • To promote the sustainable development of the area through density controls determined by the carrying capacity set for various appropriate 'uses'. • To promote, accommodate and manage the following activities on and around the dam: Sport activities (Jet ski, water ski, model boats, fishing etc.) Recreation activities (Swimming, hiking, running/cycle track, fishing, bird watching etc.) Residential development Agriculture (Commercial farms, organic farming, aquaculture) Cultural activities (Baptisms, amphitheatre) • Tourism (Caravan, camping sites, lodges, hotels etc.) To provide an improved level of services in line with affordability determined by terrain topography, operations and management etc. that will accommodate intended future development and also benefit people residing adjacent to the dam, including: Improved roadsBulk electricity Bulk sewer services (treatment plant) Water provision Ablution facilities Communications infrastructure. • To upgrade and maintain key public access roads to the dam (especially the proposed commercial hub and northern access road(s) in order to unlock the development potential for e.g. a conferencing centre, cultural village and residential developments.) as well as ensure proper directional signage to and from the dam.
-Additionally, to construct proposed roads to the dam, lodges etc. by 2010.
-KDV 3 To clarify the mechanisms for benefit flow to disadvantaged communities in the area.
-KPA 3 • To ensure that equitable public access to the dam is provided balanced with private and commercial access. • To have a community housing programme that will promote subsistence farming by 2010. • To have improved policing for increased safety and security thereby enhancing quality of life for the local community and tourists at Hazelmere Dam. • To clarify the delineation of management boundary and specific responsibilities between government role-players.
-KPA 4 • To effect intergovernmental co-operation through the alignment of "development" and "use" approvals and permissions and appropriate institutional governance arrangements. • To ensure the protection of water resources within the catchment area of the dam through effective institutional structures and arrangements. • To establish relationships with donor funding organisations and relevant government partners to support implementation of the resource management plan, including providing financial support to present commercial farming for broader trading by 2010. • To have a streamlined and supported land rezoning processes in place for the establishment of lodges residential, conference centres etc. by 2010.
+To manage the use of the water surface through demarcated zones and co- ordinated time sharing including: Jet ski area Ski boat area Fishing areas (2) No wake (launch) zones Inland swimming To promote, controlled gate access to the commercial/activity node within the wider area of the current Msinsi area.
+To promote and allow for private investment that will help better the lives of local people at a density that would be economically and environmentally viable.
+To promote development around the Dam of only activities compatible with agriculture, tourism and recreation opportunities to better the lives of local people.
+To promote the sustainable development of the area through density controls determined by the carrying capacity set for various appropriate To promote, accommodate and manage the following activities on and around the Dam: Sport activities (Jet ski, water ski, model boats, fishing etc.) Recreation activities (Swimming, hiking, running/cycle track, fishing, bird watching etc.) Residential development Agriculture (Commercial farms, organic farming, aquaculture) Cultural activities (Baptisms, amphitheatre) To provide an improved level of services in line with affordability determined by terrain topography, operations and management etc. that will accommodate intended future development and also benefit people residing adjacent to the Dam, including: Improved roads Bulk electricity Bulk sewer services (treatment plant) Water provision Ablution facilities Communications infrastructure.
+To upgrade and maintain key public access roads to the Dam (especially the proposed commercial hub and northern access road(s) in order to unlock the development potential for e.g. a conferencing centre, cultural village and residential developments.) as well as ensure proper directional signage to and from the Dam.
+Additionally, to construct proposed roads to the Dam, lodges etc. To clarify the mechanisms for benefit flow to disadvantaged communities in the area.
+KPA 3 To ensure that equitable public access to the Dam is provided balanced with private and commercial access.
+To have a community housing programme that will promote subsistence farming

+To have improved policing for increased safety and security thereby enhancing quality of life for the local community and tourists at Hazelmere Dam.
+To clarify the delineation of management boundary and specific responsibilities between government role-players.
+KPA 4 To effect intergovernmental co-operation through the alignment of "development" and "use" approvals and permissions and appropriate institutional governance arrangements.
+To ensure the protection of water resources within the catchment area of the Dam through effective institutional structures and arrangements.
+To establish relationships with donor funding organisations and relevant government partners to support implementation of the resource management plan, including providing financial support to present To have a streamlined and supported land rezoning processes in place for the establishment of lodges residential, conference centres etc